lukestrickland/ggdmc/README.md

 # Dynamic Models of Choice with Better Graphic Tools and Quicker Computations

-The _ggdmc_ package, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian computations (BC) on cognitive process, e.g., decision diffusion (Ratcliff, 1978; Ratcliff & McKoon, 2008) and linear ballistic accumultion (Brown & Heathcote, 2008), models with the differential evolution Markov chain Monte Carlo (DE-MCMC) sampler
+The package, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations on cognitive models.

-(Turner, Sederberg, Brown, & Steyvers, 2013).
-In addition to using the fast sampler, _ggdmc_ differs from the Python-based HDDM (Wiecki, Sofer & Frank, 2013), by allowing the user to specify the variabilities of model parameters, e.g., drift rates and the start points in decision diffusion model  at also the hierarchical level as well as incorporating the features of specifying many different factorial designs found often in psychology.
+1. Differing from DMC (Heathcote, et al., 2018), using only DE-MCMC (Turner, Sederberg, Brown, & Steyvers, 2013), _ggdmc_ provides a number of different population-based MCMC (pMCMC) samplers, although DMC may incorporate these pCMCM varieties too in the future.
+It is up to the user to decide which sampler works best for their models.

-Differring from _DMC_, the _ggdmc_ package uses Rcpp (Eddelbuettel & Francois, 2011) and Armadillo C++ (Sanderson & Curtin, 2016)
+2. Instead of using Gibbs or HMC, _ggdmc_ uses pMCMC (pMCMC) samplers.
+A notable Gibbs example is the Python-based HDDM (Wiecki, Sofer & Frank, 2013), which does not allow the user to conveniently set the variabilities of DDM parameters.

-to programme time-critical computations and has more different genetic operators.
+3. In addition to the fast Armadillo C++ implementation, differring from _DMC_, the _ggdmc_ allows the user to specify a varity of pMCMC samplers, and one such sampler is DE-MCMC.

 ## Getting Started
-Here is a simple example extracted from Andrew Heathcote's DMC workshop materials.
-For further details, please see R help pages in this package.
+Below is an example using the LBA Model (Brown & Heathcote, 2008).
+See the tutorials in Heathcote et al., (2018) for more.

 ```
 require(ggdmc)

-model <- ggdmc::BuildModel(p.map = list(A = "1", B = "R", t0 = "1",
+model <- BuildModel(p.map = list(A = "1", B = "R", t0 = "1",
                             mean_v = c("F", "M"), sd_v = "M", st0 = "1"),
           match.map = list(M = list(s1 = 1, s2 = 2)),
           factors   = list(S = c("s1", "s2"), F = c("f1", "f2")),
           constants = c(sd_v.false = 1, st0 = 0),